 The top competitor to the iPhone X is the Samsung Galaxy Note 8.
 They are both innovation leaders in bezel-less packages with big price tags.
 The Note 8 bests the iPhone X in several specs, but the iPhone X has a slight edge in design and software integration.

-The two biggest sales competitors to the iPhone X could actually be the iPhone 8 and 8 Plus.
+The two biggest sales competitors to the iPhone X could actually be Apple’s own iPhone 8 and 8 Plus.
 And of course, devices such as the Samsung Galaxy S8 Plus, the Essential Phone, and the Xiaomi Mi Mix 2 have pre-empted several of the leading iPhone X features and design elements.

 Nevertheless, the iPhone X resets the playing field.
 Other hardware makers will emulate Apple’s design and platform changes, as they always do.